Why Are We Calling Ourselves as Finnoy?

-The answer is: No, we do not have a connection at all.
+Finnoy or correctly written Finnøy is a municipality in Norway.
+According to Wikipedia, it has about 3,000 inhabitants.
+Our readers may wonder if we have a connection to this sparsely populated area in Norway.
+The answer is: no, we do not have a connection.
 Our website's name is derived from the combination of two words used to address nationalities: Finn and Pinoy.
-A Finn (noun), obviously a term to refer someone from Finland and Pinoy which is a slang term referring to a Filipino, a native descent from the Philippines.
-By combining these two words, we coined the word Finnoy to reflect our cultural background .
+A Finn (noun) is a term to refer to someone from Finland and Pinoy is a slang term referring to a Filipino, a native descent from the Philippines.
+By combining these two words, we coined the word Finnoy to reflect our cultural backgrounds.

 How to Travel to Finnøy?

 Travellers to Norway visit usually the capital Oslo which we have visited too.
 There is a lot to see but Norway's countryside is more beautiful.
 We noticed that on our road trip to Tromso.

 Visiting Finnøy islands is not practical directly from Oslo but you should take a flight or a train to Stavanger.
 From Stavanger, the Finnøy islands are easily reachable by road in less than an hour.